Galois groups of random polynomials over the rational function field: Introduction

 With this notation, it was shown in \cite[Theorem 1.7]{EnPo23_2} that

 (the third possibility $S_{n-k}\times_{C_2}C$ occurs only if $|C|$ is even and denotes the fiber product with respect to the unique nontrivial homomorphisms to the group $C_2$ of order 2) and that assuming a uniform variant of the polynomial Chowla conjecture over $\F_q[t]$ one has $\lim_{n\to\infty}\P(G_f=S_{n-k}\times C)=1$.
-In the present paper we show this unconditionally, thus resolving the ambiguity in (\ref{eq: thm popov}), which is analogous to the $S_n$ versus $A_n$ ambiguity in the small box model over $\Z$.
+In the present paper we show this unconditionally, thus resolving the ambiguity in (\ref{eq: thm popov}), which is analogous to the $S_n$ versus $A_n$ ambiguity in the restricted coefficients model over $\Z$.

 \begin{thm} Let $q$ be a fixed odd prime power, $d$ a fixed natural number.
 Let $f=x^n+\sum_{i=0}^{n-1}a_i(t)x^i$ be a random polynomial with each $a_i\in\F_q[x]_{\le d}$ drawn uniformly and independently.
 Then